Artist Submissions

 Sami Tsang is a Toronto-based ceramic artist whose work explores domestic encounters and private narratives borne out of two cultures— Chinese and Western.
 She studied traditional Chinese painting for 7 years in Hong Kong, before earning her BA in Craft & Design from Sheridan College (2019) and her MFA in Ceramics from Alfred University, NY (2021).
 Sami's work has been presented at Sculpture Space, NYC; The Power Plant Contemporary Art Gallery; Gardiner Museum; and Cooper Cole Gallery, among others.

-Scott Barnim graduated with a Masters of Fine Arts (MFA) degree in Ceramics from the University of Wales Institute, Cardiff, Wales, United Kingdom.
-His degree work involved the development of colour and surface in soda and salt glazed stoneware and porcelain.
-Scott established Barnim Pottery in 1978.
-His early work in salt glaze is now highly collectable.
-His current work includes limited ranges of lustreware and porcelain, in addition to his studio line of decorated stoneware.
-His work is available at his studio/showroom, located in an 1850 stone house and stable in the town of Dundas, Ontario, as well as select galleries.
-Scott has been part-time faculty at Sheridan College and has led workshops and lectures across Canada.
+Scott Barnim graduated with a Masters of Fine Arts (MFA) in Ceramics from the University of Wales Institute, Cardiff, Wales.
+In 1978, he established Barnim Pottery.
+His current work includes lustreware and porcelain, as well as his studio line of decorated stoneware.
+Scott lives and works in Dundas, Ontario.
+He has been part-time faculty at Sheridan College and has led workshops and lectures across Canada.

 Sean predominantly explores the making of vessels.
 Driven by the process of sitting down at the wheel to form a piece of clay into an object that consumes and contains space.
 Vessels that ambiguously contain objects and materials for display, storage and consumption.
 Many of the bowls Sean makes are based on traditional forms with an emphasis on the images contained within and the without the bowl.
 The decoration in and under the bowl are often equally important.